rumenmitov/ask-jef/README.md

 ```
 **NOTE:** The model name should correspond to the model in your _LocalAI/models/_ directory.

-To enter the contents of a file type:
+To enter the contents of a file you can type:
 ```sh
 ask -f <file_1> -f <file_2> "your query here"
 ```